RBEGamer/AvrdudeRemoteFlashing/README.md

 # USAGE
 modify the following lines to setup the system in `avrdude_flasher.py`:

 * `9 chip = "attiny2313"` define here the default chip if it not in the filename.
-See avrdude docu -p flag
+See avrdude docu `-p` flag
 * `programmer = "usbasp"` define here your programming device.
-See avrdude docu for the -c flag
+See avrdude docu for the `-c` flag
-* `path_to_watch = "./GccApplication3/GccApplication3/Debug"` define the path to watch for .hex files
+* `path_to_watch = "./GccApplication3/GccApplication3/Debug"` define the path to watch for `.hex` files

 See at function flash for more configration flags.

 # SETUP
 Any linux system with `python2` and `avrdude` installed.
-I used a RPI Zero with an USBASP connected.
+I used a RPI Zero W with an USBASP connected.

-I setup a smb share and setup the `path_to_watch` path to it, so if AVRStudio generates a new build the pythonscript flashes the new file to the chip.
+I setup a smb share and setup the `path_to_watch` path to it, so if AtmelStudio generates a new build and the pythonscript flashes the new file to the chip on an other Computer.

 After setup simply run `avrdude_flasher.py`